Road Rage Quarrel In Streamwood Leaves Man Shot Dead, 2 Daughters Without Their Dad

 STREAMWOOD, Ill.
 (CBS) — A heated few seconds turned deadly in northwest suburban Streamwood this past weekend, when a quarrel between two drivers ended with a Glendale Heights man being shot and killed.

 As CBS 2’s Charlie De Mar reported Monday night, the shooting happened on busy Bartlett Road.
-The victim, Scott Mattison, leaves behind two daughters.READ MORE: Partnership With Civic Orchestra Of Chicago Has Orchestral Music Alive And Resonating At Kenwood Academy
+The victim, Scott Mattison, leaves behind two daughters.READ MORE: Advocates Launch Efforts To Help Ukrainian Refugees Who Find Themselves In Chicago

 On Monday night, De Mar spoke to those who knew Mattison, and who say no matter what the quarrel was about, he did not deserve to be shot and killed on the side of the road.